 Congratulations!
 You have organized all of the information that you need to make a great impression with your resume.
 However, you have now come to the most important step in the process — proofreading.
 Consider this your insurance policy, a small investment at the end of the process that will protect all of the time that you invested into crafting your successful resume.

-the most important step.
+why proofreading is the most important step.

 - There is no easier reason to eliminate a prospect then typos or misspellings on a resume.
 In short, grammatical errors kill your chances.